 - Inject humor and fun into your relationship to relieve boredom or taking one another for granted.

 - Pay attention.
-Listen first and then be heard.
+Listen first and then seek to be heard.
 Encourage and celebrate one another.

 - Keep romance alive.
 Bless your relationship with appreciation as often as possible.